pjack7oo/Comp312CardGame/README.md

 MIT License

-Copyright (c) 2021 Piotr Jackowski
+Copyright (c) 2021 Piotr Jackowski, Nathan Natindim, Kyle Cole & Zara Batalvi

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal